What are Private Label Products?

 The Pros and Cons of Private Labels in Today’s Market

 The market for private label products has grown substantially and continues to expand.
-According to a Neilsen study across more than 60 countries, private label products continue to gain market share across all major geographies.
+According to a Nielsen study across more than 60 countries, private label products continue to gain market share across all major geographies.

 Currently, private label products are seeing an increase in the European market, particularly those that are premium level – sales have overtaken the US market by nearly four times the amount sold in America.